 “Some people may have structural differences in their urinary tract that make them more susceptible to recurrent or chronic infections,” she explains.
 Other factors can include certain types of kidney stones that can make a person more susceptible to recurrent or chronic infections, as well as bladder catheters.

 Your body’s bacterial balance can also be upset by factors that aren’t directly related to your bladder and urethra.
 Los Angeles-based OB-GYN Tristan Bickman, MD, notes that other risk factors for a recurrent UTI can include the use of diaphragms and spermicides, douching, and hormonal changes in menopausal women.
-Another issue that can lead to a higher chance of getting of multiple UTIs: GI conditions that result in frequent diarrhea or stool incontinence.
-“The anus is close in proximity to the urethra, and bacteria can easily be transmitted to the bladder,” Fraser says.
+Another risk factor: GI conditions that result in frequent diarrhea or stool incontinence.
+“The anus is close in proximity to the urethra, and bacteria can easily be transmitted to the bladder,” Dr. Fraser says.

 This is why wiping front to back in the bathroom and peeing right after sex is of the utmost importance.
 “It flushes out some of the bacteria that may have started to make their way to the bladder,” Fraser explains.

 What to do if you have a recurrent UTI

 Let’s say you’re doing all the right things when it comes to preventing UTIs—including drinking plenty of water and cranberry juice, avoiding irritating feminine products, and wearing cotton underwear—but they keep coming back.
 What else do you possibly do?

 First things first: No matter how experienced you are with UTIs, they should never be left untreated, especially if you are pregnant.
 When left unchecked, UTIs can lead to other serious health issues, including kidney infection.
 Your gynecologist or primary care physician will do a urine culture if you are showing the signs of a UTI, and if it comes back positive, you’ll likely be treated with an antibiotic.